Agile frog: Reproduction

 The call is a fairly quiet "rog ... rog ... rog", and can last for up to 12 seconds, and almost sounds like a clucking chicken.
 They often also call under water, so the calls can only be heard from a very short distance by observers.
 Spawning only lasts a few days, and during this period, the males sometimes gather in large calling groups on the water surface to attract females.
 In Central Europe, spawning usually occurs in the first 20 days of March, but can also be delayed, depending on the weather.
 The spawn clumps consist of 450 to 1800 eggs, and are usually attached to tree branches, roots, or plant stems at depths of 5–40 cm.
 Therefore, they rarely sink to the bottom.
 Unlike the moor frog (Rana arvalis) and common frog (Rana temporaria), the agile frog does not lay its spawn all in one clump.
 The diameter of a single egg, not counting the gelatinous shell, is 1.5–2.1 mm.

+Feeding

+Adults of agile frog eat arthropods like caterpillars, spiders, millipedes, flies, beetles, cicadas and collembolans.
+Tadpoles eat plant material.